websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/using-mvc/sharing-localized-messages.md

 ## Add the bnd Instruction

-For each module that you wish to share language keys with, you must specify the resource in the bnd header.
+For each module that you want to share language keys with, you must specify the resource in the bnd header.

 ```properties
 Bundle-Name: Acme U8T2 Web